interkosmos/fortran-sdl2/README.md

 Add `-lSDL2_ttf` to your `LDFLAGS` to link SDL2_ttf.

 ## Examples
-Some demo applications are provided in directory `examples`.
+Some demo applications are provided in directory `examples/`.

 * **window** opens a  window and fills a rectangle (software renderer).
 * **image** loads and displays an image (software renderer).